Marinade Finance Blocks 50+ Validators to Prevent Sandwich Attacks

 How the Solana Community and Marinade Finance Fought Back

 Marinade Finance has taken direct action by blacklisting over 50 malicious validators.
-It identified these validators using on-chain analysis and specialized tools from firms like Ghostlogs.
+The protocol identified these validators using on-chain analysis and smart tools from firms like Ghostlogs.
 This helped them to protect $2 billion worth of user stake that was delegated through the platform.

 “Sandwich attacks extracted between $370-500 million from Solana users over 16 months, with research from Sandwich.me revealing that 0.72% of all blocks contained sandwich attacks.
 Some validators saw exploitation in up to 27% of their produced blocks,” stated on the official website.